Hole

 According to The Gather Collective NTG report, the number of U.S businesses depending on simulators has grown from 200 in 2016 to over 1600 in 2024 (when the report was publicly released).

 At Screengolfers, we help players find and book the best indoor golf venues near them in the US, Canada, England, and Australia.
-If you check our "Indoor golf USA" page, we have listed 1200 indoor golf centers in the country so far, and we receive new listing demand every week.
+If you check our "Indoor golf USA" page, we have listed 1200 indoor golf centers in the country so far, and we receive new listing demands every week.
 In other words, I can confirm the accuracy of the numbers in the report.

 TGL Golf